- D.B.A., Harvard University

 - Corporate Political Activities

-Eugene Salorio is an Associate Professor in Residence at the University of Connecticut School of Business where he teaches courses in business strategy and international business in both the MBA and undergraduate programs.
+Eugene Salorio is a Professor in Residence at the University of Connecticut School of Business where he teaches courses in business strategy and international business in both the MBA and undergraduate programs.
 He has received both the undergraduate and MBA teaching awards from the School of Business.
 He has a particular interest in courses involving international residencies or travel experiences and has taught a Global Strategies course for UConn MBAs at EM-Lyon in Lyon, France, and the UConn MBA hybrid online-travel study course Business Strategies for Latin America.

 Professor Salorio’s research has largely concerned foreign direct investment and international business strategy.
 His work has been published in the Journal of International Business Studies, International Journal of Public Administration, and the Latin American Business Review, as well as various book chapters and teaching cases.